Logo

 Silvio Berlusconi led the People of Freedom and its right-wing allies in the campaign for the 2013 Italian general election.

-Subsequently, Silvio Berlusconi's allies supported the Letta Cabinet headed by Enrico Letta of the Democratic Party, together with the centrist Civic Choice of former Prime Minister Mario Monti.
+Subsequently, Silvio Berlusconi's allies supported the Letta Cabinet headed by Enrico Letta of the Democratic Party, together with the centrist Civic Choice of former prime minister Mario Monti.

 Silvio Berlusconi was criticised for his electoral coalitions with right-wing populist parties and for apologetic remarks about Mussolini; he officially apologised for Italy's actions in Libya during colonial rule.

-Silvio Berlusconi subsequently served as Prime Minister of Italy from 1994 to 1995,2001 to 2006, and 2008 to 2011.
+Silvio Berlusconi served as prime minister of Italy from 1994 to 1995,2001 to 2006, and 2008 to 2011.

-Silvio Berlusconi's career was racked with controversies and trials; amongst these was his failure to honour his promise to sell his personal assets in Mediaset, the largest television broadcaster in Italy, to dispel any perceived conflicts of interest.
+Silvio Berlusconi's career was racked with controversies and trials; among these was his failure to honour his promise to sell his personal assets in Mediaset, the largest television broadcaster in Italy, to dispel any perceived conflicts of interest.

 Silvio Berlusconi launched a massive campaign of electoral advertisements on his three TV networks and prepared his top advertising salesmen with seminars and screen tests, of whom 50 were subsequently elected despite an absence of legislative experience.

-Silvio Berlusconi was appointed Prime Minister in 1994, but his term in office was short because of the inherent contradictions in his coalition: the League, a regional party with a strong electoral base in northern Italy, was at that time fluctuating between federalist and separatist positions and the National Alliance was a nationalist party that had yet to renounce neo-fascism at the time.
+Silvio Berlusconi was appointed prime minister in 1994, but his term in office was short because of the inherent contradictions in his coalition: the League, a regional party with a strong electoral base in northern Italy, was at that time fluctuating between federalist and separatist positions and the National Alliance was a nationalist party that had yet to renounce neo-fascism at the time.

 In 1998, various articles attacking Silvio Berlusconi were published by Lega Nord's official newspaper La Padania, with titles such as "La Fininvest e nata da Cosa Nostra".